-- 1- What words or phrases are repeated?

-- 2- What ideas stand out to me as I read?

-- 3- What do the author's words cause me to see or feel?
+- 1-What words or phrases are powerful or unique? - 2-What words or phrases are repeated? - 3-What do the author's words cause me to feel?

 ACTIVITY 3: ANALYZING TEXT WITH TEXT-SPECIFIC QUESTIONS

 The teacher guides the class through an analysis of the text using the Analyzing Details Tool.